confluentinc/kafka-connect-elasticsearch/docs/elasticsearch_connector.rst

 Security
 --------
 The Elasticsearch connector can read data from secure Kafka by following the instructions in the :ref:`Connect security documentation <connect_security>`.

-The functionality to write data to a secured Elasticsearch instance is not yet implemented.
+The Elasticsearch connector can write data to a secure Elasticsearch cluster that supports basic authentication by setting the ``connection.username`` and ``connection.password`` configuration properties.